From Inspiration to Success

 Brian is the founder of the National Inventor Club where guest speakers focus on topics of interest to the inventor community.

-He is a 2x author and his 3rd book is expected to be published in March 2022.
+Brian is a 2x author and his 3rd book is expected to be published in May 2022.
 He also hosts Got Invention Show and Radio where you can watch on RokuTV, Amazon Fire, YouTube TV, and you can hear his podcasts on Spotify, iHeartRadio, Amazon Music Google and Apple Podcasts.
 Brian recently launched a new merch line with various designs for inventors, InventorMart.com

 You can visit Brian’s personal website at BrianFried.com